-When we look at images of the Blessed Mother, she really is the embodiment of grace.
-In fact, it makes it difficult to think of her leading the life of a busy housewife going about daily chores while bringing up her young son.
+As August is devoted to the Immaculate Heart of Mary, it reminds us that she really is the embodiment of grace.
+In fact, looking at images of the Blessed Mother, it makes it difficult to think of her leading the life of a busy housewife going about daily chores while bringing up her young son.

 It’s obviously impossible to know exactly what Mary’s chores would have been, and how Jesus and Joseph helped her out, but we can surmise through the architecture and general practices of the time how the Virgin Mary cared for her family — and any guests who knocked at the door.